 In this tour, you go on a city walk with Sjoukje, a real epigraphist: an expert in inscriptions and public writing.
 She takes you to a number of historical Latin inscriptions in the centre of Groningen, translates all texts and tells you about their meaning in relation to the buildings that support them.
 The theme of the tour is the role of public inscriptions in general, and of the Latin language specifically, in the urban landscape of Groningen throughout the years.
 Even if you’ve been living here for years, you’ll learn something unexpected about the city.

-Sjoukje Kamphorst is writing a PhD on ancient Greek inscriptions at the University of Groningen but is interested in anything that has to do with writing in public space.
-Since she also reads Latin, one of her favourite things to do is explain texts that would otherwise remain incomprehensible to many.
+Sjoukje Kamphorst has a PhD in ancient Greek inscriptions at the University of Groningen and is interested in anything that has to do with writing in public space.
+One of her favourite things to do is explain texts that would otherwise remain incomprehensible to many.

 Practical information